 Harnessing North Dakota’s abundant natural resources has led to widespread prosperity through good-paying jobs, low unemployment and rising wages.

 Congressman Armstrong is an advocate for all of North Dakota’s energy producers in Congress.
 He’s fighting for pro-growth policies that will help North Dakota’s energy economy continue to prosper for years to come.
+As a member of the Energy and Commerce Committee, he serves on the Energy subcommittee where he can advance North Dakota's energy priorities.

 Please click here for more information about North Dakota's energy industry from the U.S. Energy Information Administration.